odoo/documentation/sales/amazon_connector/setup.rst

 The **Seller ID** can be found in Seller Central under the link **Your Merchant Token** on the **Seller Account Information** page.
-The **Access Key** and the **Secret Key** can be found in Developer Central (where the Developer Registration and Assessment form was located).
+The **Access Key** and the **Secret Key** can be found in Developer Central (where the :ref:`Developer Registration and Assessment form
+<amazon/developer-form>` was located).

 Once the account is registered, the marketplaces available to this account are synchronized and listed under the **Marketplaces** tab.
 If you wish, you can remove some items from the list of